-If you use an interface other than RS-232 (default), you must change the jumper configuration to match the interface.
-The following illustration shows the MVI46-GSC jumper configuration:
+The following illustration shows the jumper configurations for the various RS interfaces.
+If you are using an interface other than RS-232 (default), you must change the jumpers as shown:

 The Setup Jumper acts as "write protection" for the module's flash memory.
 In "write protected" mode, the Setup pins are not connected, and the module's firmware cannot be overwritten.
 Do not jumper the Setup pins together unless you are directed to do so by ProSoft Technical Support.